LeviPortier/df_scraper/README.md

 # Explanation
+This repository contains a web crawler to crawl and scrape dark web marketplaces

 requirements.txt contains the python requirements crawlers contain the notebooks with crawlers for the four different marketplaces data contains the scraped data